kohya-ss/sd-scripts/README.md

 The command to install PyTorch is as follows:
 `pip3 install torch==2.4.0 torchvision==0.19.0 --index-url https://download.pytorch.org/whl/cu124`

+Aug 19, 2024:
+In `flux_train.py`, the memory consumption during model saving is reduced when `--save_precision` is set to the same value as `--mixed_precision` (about 22GB).
+Please set the same value unless there is a reason.

+An experimental option `--mem_eff_save` is also added.
+When specified, it can further reduce memory consumption (about 22GB), but since it is a custom implementation, unexpected problems may occur.
+We do not recommend using it unless you are familiar with the code.

 Aug 18, 2024:
 Memory-efficient training based on 2kpr's implementation is implemented in `flux_train.py`.
 Thanks to 2kpr!
 See [FLUX.1 fine-tuning](#flux1-fine-tuning) for details.